-What is bullying?
+What is bullyling?

-Bullying is the use of aggression with the intention of hurting another person.
-Bullying results in pain and distress to the victim.
+Bullying is behaviour by an individual or group repeated over time, that intentionally hurts another individual or group either physically or emotionally.
+Bullying results in pain and distress to the victim(s).
+Bullying can be physical, verbal or psychological.
+It can happen face-to-face or through cyberspace.
 It is different from other types of aggressive behaviour because it is defined as something that happens more than once and is directed specifically at an individual or group.

-We define bullying as physical or verbally aggressive behaviour that occurs 'Several Times on Purpose'.
+We define bullying as physical, verbally or on-line aggressive behaviour that occurs 'Several Times on Purpose'.
 The school uses this definition to help children understand the seriousness of bullying compared to other unacceptable behaviours and provides the 'STOP' acronym (see Appendix 1) that leads to children knowing they should 'Start Telling Other People'